RetoSchmucki/regionalGAM/README.md

 #### Example

-The package comes with a data set that contains butterfly count for the Gatekeeper (Pironia tithonus) collected between 2003 and 2012 and extracted from five European BMS programs (UK, NL, FR, DE, and Catalonia-ES) for monitoring sites found in the Cold Temperate and Moist bioclimatic region [see Metzger et al. 2013](http://www.research-innovation.ed.ac.uk/Opportunities/global-environmental-stratification-map.aspx#page=features).
+The package comes with a data set that contains butterfly count for the Gatekeeper (Pironia tithonus) collected between 2003 and 2012 and extracted from five European BMSs (UK, NL, FR, DE, and Catalonia-ES) for monitoring sites found in the Cold Temperate and Moist bioclimatic region [see Metzger et al. 2013](http://www.research-innovation.ed.ac.uk/Opportunities/global-environmental-stratification-map.aspx#page=features).

 ```R
 library(RegionalGAM)